benc-uk/kubeview/README.md

 # KubeView
-Kubernetes cluster visualiser and mapper
+Kubernetes cluster visualiser and visual explorer

-Shows what is happening inside a Kubernetes cluster in terms of objects and how they are interconnected.
+Shows what is happening inside a Kubernetes cluster, the objects and how they are interconnected.
 Data is fetched real-time from the Kubernetes API.
 The status of some objects (Pods, ReplicaSets, Deployments) are colour coded red/green to represent their status and health

-The app auto refresh and dynamically updates the view as new data comes in or changes
+The app auto refreshes and dynamically updates the view as new data comes in or changes

 Currently displays:
 - Deployments